 At the end of the year, we are supposed to arrive The first processors from Intel's seventh generation (And the third in a 14-nanometer manufacturing process, in a way that changes its old tactics), but if you are one of those who do not want to wait patiently with everyone - To a notebookcheck There is an up-to-date pampering that suits you exactly.

-The site specializing in reviews of laptops has been able to lay its hands on the documentation of some popular benchmarks for the CPU -core i7-7500U dual-core mobile market, which is expected to carry a price tag of over 300 dollars and become a model chosen for relatively advanced mobile devices.
+The site specializing in reviews of laptops has been able to lay its hands on the documentation of some popular benchmarks for the CPU -Core i7-7500U dual-core mobile market, which is expected to carry a price tag of over 300 dollars and become a model chosen for relatively advanced mobile devices.
 Now we can also see how it compares with its predecessor,Skylake, And decide whether there is any unnecessary news or refreshment here.

-The results obtained in the new model core processing (CPU) segment are very strange - and show a nice improvement of between 10 and 20 percent compared to the modelcore i7-6500U with Cinebench R15 for single core capabilities (and even a 5%core i7-6560U more advanced and expensive), but at the same time lag of 5 and 10 percent in Cinebench's multi-core performance compared to the same models - which probably indicates a potential, but also an endless model tested and may not reach its full potential Due to the lack of official drivers.
+The results obtained in the segment of the general processing cores (CPU component) of the new model are very strange - and show a nice improvement of between 10 and 20 percent compared to the modelCore i7-6500U with Cinebench R15 for single core capabilities (and even a 5%Core the more advanced and expensive i7-6560U), but at the same time a lag of between 5 and 10 percent in Cinebench's multi-core performance compared to the same models - which probably indicates an existing potential, but also an infinite model that has been tested and may not reach its full potential.
+Due to the lack of official drivers.